dmd/nkplay/README.md

 # QR Music Player

-Lets you play music (a playlist) by showing the camera a QR code with the playlist name.
+Lets you play music (a playlist, using [musicpd](https://www.musicpd.org/)) by showing the camera a QR code with the playlist name.

 Includes a tool to generate printable cards with album art and QR code.